 Third round of SLIM: Simple, Local and Modern VAT reforms

-Poland has launched a public consultation on latest round of VAT compliance simplifications – SLIM 3.
+Poland launched a public consultation on latest round of VAT compliance simplifications – SLIM 3.
 The previous reforms, SLIM VAT 2 and SLIM VAT 1 where launched at the start of 2022 and 2021, respectively.
 They represent a wide collection of changes by the Ministry of Finance to the VAT Act and calculation, invoicing, reporting and interactions between takepayers and the Polish tax office.
-The pre-consultation lasts to 23 February, and the full consolation until 14 August 2022.
+The pre-consultation lasted to 23 February, and the full consolation until 14 August 2022.

 SLIM VAT 1 focused on exchange rates, VAT deductions and advance settlements.
 SLIM VAT 2 included split payments and invoice simplifications.

 SLIM VAT 3